Skip to main content

 The persona and workflow diagram revealed two high-priority areas: WRD authoring (where engineers spend the most time) and approval management (where the most friction occurs).
 We focused our design effort on these two critical touchpoints.

-Low fidelity wireframes were drafted through rough sketches and whiteboard sessions, then presented to customers to validate our direction.
-After alignment, we developed high fidelity clickable prototypes in Axure RP to demonstrate real interaction scenarios and gather rapid feedback.
+Low fidelity wireframes were drafted through rough sketches and whiteboard sessions, then presented to engineers to validate our direction.
+After alignment, we developed high fidelity clickable prototypes in Axure RP.
+These prototypes were walked through with engineers to demonstrate real interaction scenarios and gather feedback, which directly shaped the final design decisions.

 Key design decisions